cisagov/ScubaGoggles/baselines/Google Drive and Docs Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.DRIVEDOCS.1.1v0.1 Instructions
 1. Select **Sharing settings** -\> **Sharing options**.
 2. Select **Sharing outside of your domain** -\> **OFF – Files owned by users in your domain cannot be shared outside of your domain**

+### This Policy Only Applies if External Sharing is Disabled

 #### GWS.DRIVEDOCS.1.2v0.1 Instructions
 1. Select **Sharing settings** -\> **Sharing options**.